 - Depreciation on equipment

-- Property taxes and rent
+- Property taxes and rent of the production facility

 - Miscellaneous operational supplies that do not directly relate to production